Using a Custom Subdomain

 5. Back at Carrd, click Publish Changes

 6. You're done ... almost.
 The subdomain now needs to initialize, which is an automatic process that can take up to an hour to complete (though it's usually a lot faster than that).
 Once initialized, you'll be able to access the site using the custom subdomain you just set up (and do so via SSL).
-Note that if you're using Cloudflare, be sure to also follow these additional steps.

 Note: If your dashboard still lists the subdomain as "(initializing)" after an hour, please refer to the troubleshooting page or simply get in touch for assistance.